circonus/irondb-docs/installation.md

             --user-data file://my-user-data

 IRONdb instances can take up to 5 minutes to become available.
 Once you have launched your instance, you can find a log of the initial setup at `/root/irondb-setup.log`.
 Depending on the speed of your instance, setup may still be in progress when you first log in.
 Check the setup log for a `SETUP COMPLETE` message.

+## Updating

+An installed node may be updated to the latest available version of IRONdb by following these steps:

+1. `/usr/bin/pkg update platform/irondb`
+1. `/usr/sbin/svcadm restart irondb`

+In a cluster of IRONdb nodes, service restarts should be staggered so as not to jeopardize availability of metric data.
+An interval of 30 seconds between node restarts is considered safe.